projectcontour/contour/design/session-affinity.md

       port: 8080
       strategy: Cookie
 ```
-Given that both routes represent the same service with `static-content` overlayed to fill in the gaps, a session started on a backend of `ecommerce-pro` via `/cart` should land on the same `ecommerce-pro` backend when the request flow reaches `/checkout`.
+Given that both routes represent the same service with `static-content` overlaid to fill in the gaps, a session started on a backend of `ecommerce-pro` via `/cart` should land on the same `ecommerce-pro` backend when the request flow reaches `/checkout`.
 Placing the cookie at the `/` path permits this with few negative side effects.

  The session affinity cookie is _not_ a login cookie.